JennaFord/SMU-MSDS/DDS/CaseStudy01/CaseStudy01.md

 ## 2410     12
 ```

 ## Missing Values

 An analysis of missing values present in the data can help identify patterns.
 ABV and IBU were the only fields where missing values were found.
 It is interesting to note that there is a high percentage of missing values for IBU (42%) but not ABV (3%).
 Also, every instance where ABV was missing, IBU was also missing.

+The graph below shows that only IBU and ABV have missing values.

 ```r